rombert/ereviewboard/README.md

 Dowloads
 --------

 Archived update sites are periodically posted in the [downloads section](ereviewboard/archives/master).
+A p2 update site is available at http://rombert.github.com/ereviewboard/update/.